-Commercial: An activity the intent or result of which is to generate revenue from the buying and selling of goods and/or services, exclusive of rental of single-family or duplex dwellings.
+Commercial: An activity the intent or result of which is to generate revenue from the buying and selling of goods and/or services, including the short-term and long-term exclusive of rental of single-family or duplex dwellings.
 This definition includes non-profit organizations and activities.